marvellousdesign/100-days-of-code/log.md

 **Thoughts on C#**: More on Classes, Constructors, Methods, Private & Public..

 **Thoughts on JavaScript#**: JavaScript DOM Manipulations of a sample Twitter page.
-It's required to write an anaysis for class, and since I already read web dev articles I guess can try to improve my writing.
+It's required to write an anaysis for class, and since I'm already reading web dev articles I guess can try to improve my writing.

 **Thoughts on Learn.co**: I'm 48% (23 / 47 completed) of the JavaScript fundamentals lessons.
 I like their structure in their lessons and labs, although some of their lab instructions isn't that clear, but they have good support.
 Although sometimes I figure it out myself after asking the questions.
 Finish the short course on [Learning Git and GitHub](https://www.lynda.com/Git-tutorials/Up-Running-Git-GitHub/409275-2.html) @ Lynda.